32ericc/32ericc.github.io/README.md

 build the website.
 Some notable features include: horizontal scrolling, custom cursor, animated text, and a digital clock.

 ## Launch 🚀
-The website is not made suitable for older devices as well as mobile devices.
+The website is not made suitable for older devices as well as mobile devices (it will run slowly due to the large amount of CSS).
 In the future I plan on making another site to fit those needs.
 For now, you can launch the website by heading to [this link](https://32ericc.github.io/) or cloning the repository to your local machine and starting a local server there.

 ## Timeline 👨‍💻
 You may be wondering why most of my commits were made all at once.
 Well, prior to the project, I had a very small understanding of github and was in a time